jhessin/coffee-babel/README.md

 This package came about as an attempt to improve on the default `coffeescript/register` method of importing .coffee files.
 Currently there is no way to pass options.
 This wrapper does that for you.

 This wouldn't be possible without [this post](https://github.com/jashkenas/coffeescript/issues/4769#issuecomment-341394509).
-The primary code is a copy-paste of his code with a few tweaks - many thanks to him.
+The primary code is a copy-paste of [GeoffreyBooth](https://github.com/GeoffreyBooth) and [suprMax](https://github.com/suprMax)'s code with a few tweaks - many thanks to them.

 By default this package uses v2.2.4 of coffeescript.
 Any modern version of node should use whatever you are using though.